LiarPrincess/Violet/Documentation/Objects - Py.md

 ## Initialization

-Before we can start using `Py` we have to call `Py.initialize` to set global parameters (this may seem complicated, but you can see real-life example inside the `VM` module):
+Before we can start using `Py` we have to call `Py.initialize` to set global parameters (this may seem complicated, but you can check the real-life example inside the `VM` module):

 ```Swift
 let arguments = try Arguments(from: CommandLine.arguments)